More than just software: Your team for carbon accounting

 1. Background and development of EFRAG’s ESRS standards

-Following the proposal of the Corporate Sustainability Reporting Directive, or CSRD for short, in April 2021, the European Council finally adopted the new EU directive on November 28, 2022.
-The directive on corporate sustainability reporting now introduces clearly defined standards: the European Sustainability Reporting Standards (ESRS).
+The Corporate Sustainability Reporting Directive, or CSRD for short, is a new directive on sustainability reporting in companies.
+It now introduces clearly defined standards: the European Sustainability Reporting Standards (ESRS).

 Until now, companies were free to choose the type and method of publication of sustainability reporting.
 The impact of the Corporate Sustainability Reporting Directive includes mandatory publication in the annual report.
 At the same time, the legal requirements of the EU are being aligned with the binding European Sustainability Reporting Standards (ESRS) set uniformly by EFRAG.